-College Credit Plus (CCP) allows eligible students grades 7 through 12 to earn high school and college credit that will appear on both their high school and college transcripts.
-The purpose of this program is to promote rigorous academic pursuits and to provide a wide variety of options to college-ready students.
-Typically, taking a college course through the College Credit Plus program is free to the student.
-That means no cost for tuition, books or fees.
+College Credit Plus (CCP) allows eligible students grades 7 through 12 to earn high school and college credit.
+The purpose of CCP is to promote rigorous academic pursuits and to provide a wide variety of options to college-ready students.
+Typically, taking a college course through the College Credit Plus program is free to the student - that means no cost for tuition, books or fees.
 All courses in the Rhodes State College catalog are available to CCP students.
+Students should work with their high school counselor and with the CCP Coordinator to determine appropriate courses.